 4. Have practice conversations with your child.

-Middle school is a time of “firsts” for most kids: first school dances, first sports banquets, confirmations and bar mitzvahs, and more.
+Middle school is a time of “firsts” for most kids: first school dances, first sports banquets, confirmations, and more.
 All of these experiences have a social component.
 Anticipating what kinds of conversations may come up can help your child feel more confident and prepared.

 5. Point out body language.